 Digitale varkenshouderij

-Multidisciplinary innovation and chain cooperation for pork production and products that meet changing consumer demands
+Multidisciplinary innovation and chain cooperation for pig production and products that meet changing consumer demands

 Why this project?

 The Flanders pork processing chain is firmly rooted in tradition and homegrown ‘know-how’, from genetics to pork and processed meats production.
 Together, they generate significant economic added value.
 However, generally speaking, independent players in the chain maintain a customer/supplier relationship, where each party optimises according to their own needs.
+Breeding, for example, therefore focuses on selecting traits that are important to pig farmers (feed intake, growth, feed conversion and carcass quality), rather than those important to meat processing companies.
 Cross-chain collaboration on products, processes or services remains fairly limited, which means the links at the beginning of the chain risk evolving separately from those at the end.
 As the sector transitions to more sustainable production, the need for a cross-chain approach becomes even more pressing.
 While sustainability touches on several aspects – not all of which can be tackled all at once – animal welfare is high on the agenda, and the feed-food competition is the issue of the future.
 Reducing meat consumption is also a trend that coincides with a demand for higher quality on the exceptional occasions when meat is still on the menu.

 These various challenges require a multidisciplinary approach, collective research efforts, information exchange between actors in the chain, and the development of custom coordinated innovations.
 This kind of cooperation will open up opportunities for raw material-based product developments and enable us to do a better job of meeting the future needs of retail and the meat processing industry.

-Future Flemish Pig is a collaborative business project (ICON type) in which various businesses from the chain partner up with a variety of research institutions to achieve a common goal.
+Future Flemish Pig was a collaborative business project (ICON type) in which various businesses from across the chain partnered with a variety of research institutions to achieve a common goal.

 Project partners

-The project is being developed by a consortium of companies and research partners:
+The project was developed by a consortium of companies and research partners:

 KU Leuven (Onderzoeksgroep Livestock Genetics), Universiteit Gent (Laboratorium voor Diervoeding en Kwaliteit van Dierlijke Producten (LANUPRO)), Vlaamse Piétrain Fokkerij, Vleeswaren Corma